 Everyday Essential Skills.

 Children from the LZ often attend lessons in mainstream classes with their mainstream peers.
 Some children are able to access lessons independently while others require specialist support.
 All children receive the correct level of support needed to enable them to succeed and progress towards integration into a mainstream environment.
 Conversely, we often have children from our mainstream attend lessons and interventions alongside the Learning Zone children, both to meet their needs or act as role models to others.

 Children will be provided with a home/school book on the first day, this allows us to share information on a daily basis.
 You are invited to join our SeeSaw page, a classroom app that allows us to share pictures and videos throughout the day.
 Parents/carers are actively encouraged to be involved with all aspects of their child's education.
 Children with an EHCP will have their reviews held on a yearly basis and will have individualised targets discussed with parents/carers and professionals.

 Under certain circumstances, your child can apply for transport.
-If you require additional transport information, this will be provided in accordance with the Local Authority SEND transport service.
+If you require additional information, this will be provided in accordance with the Local Authority SEND transport service.

 We recognise that the young people we work with often require support from a variety of people outside of school and that working together in a partnership is crucial.
 There is continued work to support our young people and their families as well as the wider autism professional community.
 Examples of some out our links include: